senkrad76/Anidea-for-SmartThings/README.md

 *This handler could have been combined with the Virtual Button, but testing suggested the tile in the mobile app would default to the contact status rather than the button, and the device details screen was a bit too messy.*

 ### Anidea for Virtual Presence
 The Simulated Presence Sensor doesn't allow for the Occupancy Sensor capability used in mobile presence.
 This handler supports both the Presence Sensor and Occupancy Sensor capabilities independently, and supports the `arrived()` and `departed()` custom commands to set presence, and uses `occupied()` and `unoccupied()` for occupancy.
+The [Anidea for Virtual Binary](#anidea-for-virtual-binary) handler is an alternative if you just want presence, or want to link presence and occupancy together.

 ### Anidea for Virtual Temperature
 The Simulated Temperature Sensor uses Switch Level to give local control in the Classic app.
 However this confuses things in the 'new' app because the attribute `level` is never set.
 There are also issues because the units are never set in the events, and also there is an omission in that the level isn't updated when the temperature is changed remotely.
 This device handler has been written to work properly in the new app, and not at all in the Classic app.
 The `up()`, `down()` and `setTemperature()` custom commands allow the temperature to be incremented, decremented and set to a particular value, using the command names from the simulated sensor as a de facto standard.